andrewgdotcom/Model01-Firmware/README-abg.md

 the keys below `Prog` and leaves the closing brackets on the keys below `Num`.
 Backtick goes to the right of `5`.

-### Obsolete keymaps

-The following keymaps are no longer recommended, as they require the `Num` key to be moved to the function layer.
-They are still usable, so long as one of the nonstandard function layers above is enabled.

-#### aliases-abg-orphans-abg.h

-The original ABG/Celtic international layout for class 1 and 2 keymaps.
-This is the same as `merlin2`, except that the top-right keys go to `Any` and `Num` instead of `LED` and `Any`.

-#### aliases-abg-orphans-spanish.h

-For class 5 keymaps.
-This is similar to `orphans-abg` except that the Spanish closing bracket keys are located on the top right and bottom right corner keys.
-The key to the left of `Backspace` is swapped to the left hand.

 Modifiers
 ---------